-In September 2013, the Board of Directors of the Company approved the Company's 2013 Stock Plan.
-The expiration date of the plan is September 9, 2023 and at the time of approval, the total number of underlying shares of the Company's common stock available for grant to employees, directors and consultants of the Company under the plan was 2.75 million shares.
-In December 2015, shareholders of the Company approved the second amendment to the plan and increased the number of shares authorized under the plan to 9.25 million shares.
-In December 2016, shareholders of the Company approved the fifth amendment to the plan and increased the number of shares authorized under the plan to 12.75 million shares.
-In December 2017, shareholders of the Company approved the sixth amendment to the plan and increased the number of shares authorized under the plan to 17.75 million shares.
-In December 2018, shareholders of the Company approved the seventh amendment to the plan and increased the number of shares authorized under the plan to 22.75 million shares.
+In September 2013, the Company's 2013 Stock Plan was established.
+The expiration date of the plan is September 9, 2023 and at the time of approval, the total number of shares of the Company's common stock available for grant to employees, directors and consultants of the Company under the plan was 91,666 shares.
+After a number of amendments approved by stockholders, the number of shares authorized under the plan is 758,333 shares.